All Episodes

 That would be Iran.

-Part of Fast and Furious, part of Gitmo detainees being released, part of the Iranian uh deal that was negotiated while she was Secretary of State.
+By the way, Hillary was a part of all this, part of Fast and Furious, part of Gitmo detainees being released, part of the Iranian deal that was negotiated while she was Secretary of State.

-Uh she was all part of the idea, a guy that referred to the Israelis as descendants of apes and pigs.
+She was all part of the idea, a guy that referred to the Israelis as descendants of apes and pigs.

 Well, he got tanks and F-16s and a billion and a half U.S. dollars.

-Now, earlier in the week, I started a discussion on this program that I think we need to get into m more depth and detail on.
+Now, earlier in the week, I started a discussion on this program that I think we need to get into more depth and detail on.

 And we had on the program a whistleblower by the name of Philip Haney, founding member of the Department of Homeland Security.

-And I was so impressed, but also so frightened and and and frankly disgusted by what he told us that I I think we need to spend more time on this, and that is that he was ordered after Obama became president to scrub the names of Muslims that have ties to radical groups by his superiors.
+And I was so impressed, but also so frightened and frankly disgusted by what he told us that I think we need to spend more time on this.

 Remember, he's a founding member of the Department of Homeland Security.